 The span attributes emitted for the

-conversionRequest include the HTTP 400 status code, which tells us that, due to too many requests to the service, throttling has kicked in, causing the service failures and user frustration.
+conversionRequest include the HTTP 400 status code, which tells us that because of too many requests to the service, throttling has kicked in, causing the service failures and user frustration.

 This insight into the root cause of the issue allows you to work out a mitigation plan for the service failures by, for example, reaching out to the cloud provider that hosts the third-party service.